The Social Assistance Summaries series tracks the number of recipients of social assistance (welfare payments) in each province and territory.

 These supports provide help for family members or caregivers.
 Examples of supports include respite for caregivers to allow time for breaks to recharge, or support to provide supervision for adults who are unable to stay home alone safely so that caregivers can go to work or school. - Financial Supports

 Assured Income is the financial assistance component of AAS for eligible clients.
 It covers basic needs, such as food, shelter, clothing, household, and personal supplies.
-Previously, if a person with a disability required financial assistance, the individual would need to apply to the Social Assistance Program.

 These supports are not meant to duplicate or replicate existing services.